 This event allows you to drill a hole at the centerline of the part (X = 0 ABS) using the carriage and cross slide.
-In many instances it may be more convenient to program a Position event with a No continue, and drill with the tailstock.

 The event tool motion will be to rapid in a straight line to X = 0 ABS and the programmed Z RAPID position, then feed the programmed number of pecks to Z END, then rapid out to Z RAPID.
 The drill will also come out to Z Rapid after each peck.